allegroai/clearml-docs/docs/fundamentals/task.md

  which creates a Task object that automatically captures code execution information as well as execution outputs.

 The code execution includes:
-* Source code
-* Uncommitted code
 * Git information
+* Uncommitted code modifications
 * Python environment
-* Parameters and hyperparameters
-* Configurations (e.g. command line arguments, configuration file etc.)
+* Execution configuration
-* If relevant, Container configurations

 The execution output includes:
-* Console outputs
+* Console output
-* Metrics
 * Scalars
+* Plots
+*  Debug samples
 * [Models](artifacts.md#models)
-* TensorBoard outputs

 All the information captured by a Task is by default uploaded to the [ClearML Server](../deploying_clearml/clearml_server.md) and it can be viewed in the [ClearML WebApp](../webapp/webapp_overview.md) (UI).
-ClearML can also be configured to upload model checkpoints, artifacts, and charts in supported storage services (see [Storage](../integrations/storage.md)).
-For more about the Task information that can be tracked and visualized, see [Tracking Experiments and Visualizing Results](../webapp/webapp_exp_track_visual.md) in the WebApp documentation.
+ClearML can also be configured to upload model checkpoints, artifacts, and charts to cloud storage (see [Storage](../integrations/storage.md)).

 Previously executed Tasks can be accessed and utilized with code.
 It's possible to copy (clone) a Task multiple times and to modify it for re-execution.